 Tips & Tricks

-- Start with a lighter weight and gradually increase the resistance as you become more comfortable with the movement.
+- Start with a weight that allows you to perform the exercise with proper form and gradually increase the resistance as you get stronger.

-- Remember to breathe properly during the movement, exhaling as you extend your arms and inhaling as you return to the starting position.
+- Remember to breathe during the exercise, exhaling as you extend your arms and inhaling as you lower the weight.